cantering the gaited horse

 “Don’t practice a poor-quality canter.”

 I learned an important lesson from my gaited dressage mentor, Jennie Jackson.
-She says, “Don’t practice a poor quality canter.”
-What this means is, as soon as my horse begins to feel flat, hollow, bumpy, bracey, or out of balance in the canter, I need to transition back to a walk, reestablish balance and relaxation and ask again for a quality canter depart to quality canter steps.
+She says, “Don’t practice a poor-quality canter.”
+This means as soon as my horse begins to feel flat, hollow, bumpy, braced, or out of balance in the canter, I need to stop cantering and start over from relaxation.
+That’s when I transition from canter to a walk or halt, reestablish balance and relaxation and ask for a quality canter depart to quality canter steps.

-Exercises to help break up a four-beat canter into a truer three-beat canter
+Exercises to break a pace canter or four-beat canter

 This is a super fun exercise for the rider and horse.